 - k.
 Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - During Planning and Licensing Committee meetings members of the public who have registered to do so may speak at the discretion of the Chairman and with the approval of members of the Planning and Licensing Committee. - m.
-There will be no public attendance or participation at meetings of the Personnel Committee. - n.
-The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - o.
-Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Mayor of the Council may in their absence be done by, to or before the Deputy Mayor of the Council. - p.
+If more than one person wants to speak, the Chairman of the meeting shall direct the order of speaking. - 1.
+The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - m.
+Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Mayor of the Council may in their absence be done by, to or before the Deputy Mayor of the Council. - n.
 The Mayor, if present, shall preside at a meeting.
 If the Mayor is absent from a meeting, the Deputy Mayor, if present, shall preside.
-If both the Mayor and the Deputy Mayor are absent from a meeting, a Councillor as chosen by the Councillors present at the meeting shall preside at the meeting. - q.
-Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the Councillors or Councillors with voting rights present and voting. - r.
-The chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise their casting vote whether or not they gave an original vote. - be by a show of hands.
+If both the Mayor and the Deputy Mayor are absent from a meeting, a Councillor as chosen by the Councillors present at the meeting shall preside at the meeting. - o.
+Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the Councillors or Councillors with voting rights present and voting. - p.
+The Chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise their casting vote whether or not they gave an original vote. - q.
+Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a Councillor, the voting on any question shall be recorded so as to show whether each Councillor present and voting gave their vote for or against that question.
-Such a request shall be made before moving to the vote and will be taken in alphabetical order of those present at the meeting and voting. and eligible to vote. - t.
-The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting;
+Such a request shall be made before moving to the vote and will be taken in alphabetical order of those present at the meeting and eligible to vote. - r.
+The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Councillors present and absent; - iii. interests that have been declared by Councillors and non-Councillors with voting rights; - iv. the grant of dispensations (if any) to Councillors with voting rights; - v. whether a Councillor or non-Councillor with voting rights left the meeting when matters that they held interests in were being considered: - vi. if there was a public participation session; and - vii. the resolutions made.

-- ii. the names of Councillors present and absent; - iii. interests that have been declared by Councillors and non-Councillors with voting rights; - iv. the grant of dispensations (if any) to Councillors with voting rights - v. whether a Councillor or non-Councillor with voting rights left the meeting when matters that they held interests in were being considered: - vi. if there was a public participation session; and - vii. the resolutions made. - u.
-A Councillor (or a non-Councillor) with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's Code of Conduct in the matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - v.
-No business may be transacted at a meeting unless at least 6 (six) members of the Council are present, being one-third of the whole number of members of the Council.
-The Terms of Reference for each standing committee will define its quorum which in no case be less than three (3). - w.
+- s.
+A Councillor (or a non-Councillor) with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's Code of Conduct in the matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - t.
+No business may be transacted at a meeting unless at least 7 (seven) members of the Council are present.
+The Terms of Reference for each standing committee will define its quorum which in no case be less than three (3). - u.
 If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x.
+The business on the agenda for the meeting shall be adjourned to another meeting. - v.
 A meeting shall not exceed a period of 2 1⁄2 hours.